Rakshithadevi/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 ### Result:

-thus the simulation output is completed in tinkercad.
+thus the simulation output on interfacing digital input sensor with arduino has been completed in tinkercad.